 Where Are They Now

 Frankie Valli, who is now 88 years old, is remarkably still playing music and even touring under the group name, “Frankie Valli & The Four Seasons.”
-If you are looking to experience Frankie Valli & The Four Seasons, they will be performing in Red Bank and Newark, NJ this November.
+If you are looking to experience Frankie Valli & The Four Seasons, check out the tour dates here.

 Unfortunately, Frankie is the last member of the original group who is on this tour.
 Nick Massi, who had left the band in 1965, passed away over 20 years ago.
 He was replaced by bassist Joe Long, who also passed away recently due to Covid — as did Tommy DeVito in 2020.
 Bob Gaudio is still alive, but he doesn’t perform live anymore.